qbic-pipelines/rnadeseq/docs/usage.md

 ### `--vst_genes_number`

 This is ignored if `--trafo` is set to `rlog`.
-If using the vst transformation, consider using this parameter for small datasets and low numbers of genes, e.g. with small rnaseq data.
-The default `vst` function for varianceStabilizingTransformation in DESeq2 is 1000, which triggers an error with small datasets.
+If using the `vst` transformation, consider using this parameter for small datasets and low numbers of genes, e.g. with small RNA-Seq data.
+The default number of genes for applying the `vst` function for varianceStabilizingTransformation in DESeq2 is 1000.
+For smaller datasets there will be an error.
 The solution is to reduce the number of genes to sample for the transformation ( < 1000 ).
 More information/solution here: [DESeq2 vst function error](https://www.biostars.org/p/456209/).

 ### `--round_DE`